Employee Leave Under FMLA, ADA, and Workers' Comp: Navigating Overlapping and Conflicting Leave Laws

 The panel will review these and other critical issues:

-- What are best practices to avoid retaliation/discrimination charges by an employee claiming accommodation under FMLA, ADA or workers’ comp or other state laws?
+- What are best practices to avoid retaliation/discrimination charges by an employee claiming accommodation under FMLA, ADA, workers' comp, or state laws?

 - How can employers ensure compliance in situations where they must navigate multiple laws regulating employee leave?